 The Alternative Transportation Analysis will develop and analyze transportation planning alternatives, each consisting of a set of identified alternative transportation strategies informed by the outcome of the preceding tasks.
 As part of this task, evaluation and prioritization criteria will be developed as a basis for the alternatives analysis from consultation with Cape Hatteras NS staff and stakeholders; such criteria will be developed based on project goals/objectives, such as those outlined above.
 The analysis will also consider financial feasibility, partnerships, and resource impacts.
-The alternatives will include a baseline or no-action alternative and several additional alternatives that will incorporate strategies such as non-motorized transportation facilities, enhanced transit service, traveler information, transportation and parking demand management, and other potential strategies (such as visitation management and other planning and policy strategies).
+The strategies will include consideration of non-motorized transportation facilities, enhanced transit service, traveler information, transportation and parking demand management, and other potential strategies (such as visitation management and other planning and policy strategies).
 The analysis will include consideration of multimodal and intermodal strategies that promote interconnectivity; this may include new systems or expansion or enhancement of existing systems.